PumpMagic/PumpMagic.github.io/_posts/2017-01-19-word-clock.md

 A **word clock** communicates the time with letters rather than numbers or hands.

 I made this one as a Christmas gift for my dad in 2016.
-This post is a high-level retrospect of its development; the schematic, parts list, and firmware, are linked toward the end.
+This post is a high-level retrospect of its development; the schematic, parts list, and firmware are linked toward the end.

 Before going too far, I want to point out that this turned out to be a beta build.
 I wound up with a rat's nest of wires, crammed components, and light bleeding through the baffles.
 It was a good proof of concept, but I took what I learned and made a second version with a custom PCB, and the results were way better.
 See [Addendum](#addendum).